pa11y/pa11y/README.md

 ### `rules` (array)

 An array of WCAG 2.0 guidelines that you'd like to include to the current standard.
-Note: These won't be applied to `Section508` standard.
 You can find the codes for each guideline in the [HTML Code Sniffer WCAG2AAA ruleset][htmlcs-wcag2aaa-ruleset]. **Note:** only used by htmlcs runner.

 ```js
 pa11y('http://example.com/', {